 Granola

-- 1/2 cup larger nuts: almonds or peanuts, whole, chopped or slivered
+- 1/2 cup larger nuts: almonds, walnuts, cashews or pecans whole, chopped or slivered

 - 1/2 tsp vanilla or maple flavouring

-- In a large bowl, stir together all the ingredients except the fruit, honey or maple syrup, flavouring and the oil.
+- In a large bowl, stir together all the dry ingredients, except for the dried fruit.

-- Spread in a thin layer on a foil-lined cookie sheet, and bake at 300 degrees for 20 minutes.
+- Spread in a thin layer on a parchment-lined cookie sheet, and bake for 20 minutes.

 - Remove from the oven and stir in the fruit.